Fill form to unlock content

 If you want to grab a snack and go, the convenience of a vending machine is hard to beat.
 But today’s shoppers want more.
-They prefer fresh food, like salads, cheese, and yogurt, which aren’t usually sold in in traditional machines.
+They prefer fresh food, like salads, cheese, and yogurt, which aren’t usually sold in traditional machines.
 And maybe an occasional cookie—but only if the calorie and sugar count is acceptable.
 If it’s locked inside a vending machine, who knows?

 For shoppers, the hubz experience is radically different from using a traditional vending machine.

-A Point-of-Sale “Home Fridge”
+Point-of-Sale “Home Fridge”

 “With a traditional machine, you press F6 and you get one product.
 With our machine, you open the door and take as many products as you want,” says Eliran Vaknin, Head of Product for Shekel Brainweigh Retail Innovation Division.
 “You can look at the expiration date, read the nutritional information, and put something back if you don’t want it.
 It’s like using your fridge at home.”

-Except to get into this fridge, you need a credit card, debit card, an app such as Apple Pay, Google Pay, or a brand loyalty app.
+Except to get into this fridge, you need a credit card, debit card, an app such as Apple Pay, Google Pay, or a brand loyalty mobile app.
 “That will identify you, and after that, you cannot take anything from the shelf without us tracking it,” Vaknin says.

 Shekel uses two tracking technologies.
 The first is its secret sauce—a custom IoT load sensor that accurately identifies products by their weight.
-“Shekel is a 50-year-old company with expertise in weighing solutions,” explains Rami Behar, the company’s Chief Business Development officer.
+“Shekel is a 50-year-old company with expertise in weighing solutions,” explains Rami Behar, the company’s Chief Business Development Officer.

 The second technology uses AI-embedded software algorithms to track the exact location of products as they travel from the shelf to the customer’s hand and out the glass door—or back onto the shelf if the customer changes their mind (Video 1).